Planet Labs: History

-On December 18, 2018, Planet announced they were in the process of acquiring the St Louis company, Boundless Spatial, Inc., a geospatial data software solutions company.
-The portfolio of Boundless will help improve data subscription services and aid in Planet's long-term goal of increasing cooperation between the company and the U.S. government.
+On December 18, 2018, Planet announced they were in the process of acquiring the St Louis company, Boundless Spatial, Inc., a geospatial data software company.

+Several weeks after their acquisition of Boundless, Planet's attorneys asserted that executives from Boundless had failed to disclose “information concerning material customer contracts,” and the acquisition was thereafter renegotiated down by more than half, from $40M to $16M.
+According to Quartz, the executives of Boundless had failed to disclose details concerning work, or details concerning future work, with the NGA.

-On 3 July 2020, it was mentioned in the news that the company had "more than 120" active satellites at the time "providing daily imaging coverage over all of the world’s landmass".
+On 3 July 2020, it was mentioned in the news that the company had "more than 120" active satellites at the time "providing daily imaging coverage over all of the world's landmass".

 In August 2020, Planet completed its SkySat Constellation of 21 satellites by launching the final three SkySats on a SpaceX Falcon 9 rocket.

-In May 2022, SES Government Solutions (now SES Space & Defense), a wholly-owned subsidiary of communications satellite owner and operator, SES, in partnership with Planet Labs, was awarded a US$28.96 million contract from NASA’s Communications Services Project for real-time, always-on low-latency connectivity services to NASA spacecraft in low-Earth orbit for routine missions, contingency operations, launch and ascent, and early operations phase communications, using SES's geostationary orbiting C-band satellites and medium Earth orbiting Ka-band satellites, including the forthcoming O3b mPOWER constellation.
+In May 2022, SES Government Solutions (now SES Space & Defense), a wholly owned subsidiary of communications satellite owner and operator, SES, in partnership with Planet Labs, was awarded a US$28.96 million contract from NASA's Communications Services Project for real-time, always-on low-latency connectivity services to NASA spacecraft in low-Earth orbit for routine missions, contingency operations, launch and ascent, and early operations phase communications, using SES's geostationary orbiting C-band satellites and medium Earth orbiting Ka-band satellites, including the O3b mPOWER constellation.

+In August 2023, Planet cited "restructuring" as the reason for laying off 10% of its employees, about 120 individuals.
+CEO William Marshall released a statement saying, "I want to be clear that I am responsible for the decisions that led us here.
+I know this has significant effects on the lives of our team and their families, and for that I am sorry."

+In March 2024, Planet Labs Federal, a subsidiary of Planet Labs, was awarded a contract by NIWC-PAC to incorporate Planet's SkySat and PlanetScope data into SeaVision.

+In June 2024, Planet Labs announced a reduction of nearly 17% of its global workforce, equating to approximately 180 jobs.
+The company stated in a filing with the U.S. Securities and Exchange Commission that the layoffs were necessary to align resources with market opportunities, improve operational efficiency, and support long-term growth and profitability.
+The decision is expected to incur a one-off cost of around $9.5 million to $10.5 million.

 Flock satellite constellations

-Planet's PlanetScope satellite constellation is designed to observe Earth.
+Planet's PlanetScope Dove satellite constellation is designed to observe Earth.
 By using several small satellites, CubeSats, the constellation produces three to five meters high resolution images of Earth.
 The flock collects images from latitudes that are within 52 degrees of Earth's equator.
 A large portion of the world's agricultural regions and population lie within the area imaged by the flock.
 Initially, the mission used the ISS (International Space Station) and different track launch vehicles to get in orbit.